Immigration

 Cut & Cap Immigration

 Limit immigration to 100,000 permanent visas to reduce pressure on housing, services, and infrastructure.
+Permanent residents who aren’t Australian citizens will not be able to sponsor relatives to move to Australia.

 Deny Entry to immigrants with radical views.